 With today’s cloud-hosted central repositories already mainstreamed, it’s easy to track spend.
 All it takes is a solution devoted to gathering that data from the system.
 Most e-Procurement software gives supervisors the power to pull real-time reports and analyze their current practices for areas to improve.
 It seems like an obvious area to implement new technology, but let’s break it down so it is easy to understand.
-Let’s look at how spend management is going high-tech.
+Let’s look at how both direct and indirect spend management is going high-tech.

-Spend Management Solutions
+Direct & Indirect Spend Management Solutions

 Spend management is an umbrella term that includes three main areas of spend: